 The griping and kvetching on the various blogs and forums is starting to get somewhere and annoy the snot out of marketing executives.
 Sometimes they try to retaliate.
 Longtime readers might remember why I and a few others have been boycotting a certain NYC-based perfume house.
 I really hope not to get to that point with Guerlain.

 Guerlain and its owner, LVMH, have been getting a lot of well-deserved flack for destroying the wonderful tradition of the once family-owned house.
-They've been churning one mass-market scent after another in tastelessly expensive packaging that seem aimed at a very specific crowd, from the Russian mob to oil nobility.
+They've been recycling and churning one mass-market scent after another in tastelessly expensive packaging that seem aimed at a very specific crowd, from the Russian mob to oil nobility.

 Add to that the crapification of Dior perfumes to the point they are unrecognizable (just ask Luca Turin).
 They also eliminated Fendi perfumes (after discontinuing the good ones- the original Fendi, Asja and the legendary Theorema).
 It's safe to say that LVMH is not about the art of perfumery.